burlamix/ML_CL/README.md

 ##Structure of the library
-The core of the structure is inside of NN, here it's possible to add layers as you want, each layers with different attributes,
+The core of the structure is inside of NN.
+With *addLayer* it's possible to add new layers at the end of the neural network as you want, each layers with different attributes.

 ##The core file of our project are inside de NN_lib folder